CHIRON: Accelerating Node Synchronization without Security Trade-offs in Distributed Ledgers: Blockchain Workloads

 \section{Blockchain Workloads}

-Most approaches in academia and industry that evaluate parallel smart contract execution engines either generate random, artificial peer-to-peer transfers~\cite{blockstm} or apply non-blockchain-based workloads~\cite{diablo} such as Uber's, Youtube's, or Twitter's.
-However, these do not reflect the actual workloads production blockchains are subject to.
-Due to this, these benchmarks are unable to highlight the shortcomings of existing parallel smart contract execution engines.
+Most benchmarks in academia and industry that evaluate parallel smart contract execution engines either generate random, artificial peer-to-peer transfers~\cite{blockstm} with uniform distributions or apply non-blockchain-based workloads~\cite{diablo} such as Uber's, Youtube's, or Twitter's.
+However, they poorly reflect the workloads encountered by production blockchains, thereby failing to highlight the shortcomings of existing parallel smart contract execution engines.
+While some works~\cite{polygonupdate} evaluate the performance of the execution engine by re-executing past transaction history, this approach has two important limitations.
+First, these workloads are confined to their respective ecosystems and cannot be easily ported to other blockchains, making it difficult to compare the performance of competing approaches across different ecosystems.
+Moreover, when replaying transaction histories from ecosystems that do not natively support parallel execution, there may be significantly more conflicts than necessary, as the smart contracts were not designed with concurrency in mind.

+In contrast, for our workloads, we extracted the essential points of contention from a range of application settings and constructed simple smart contracts, enabling the usage of our microbenchmark across ecosystem and framework boundaries.

 In this section, we analyze the transaction history of popular blockchains and blockchain applications.
 The purpose of this analysis is twofold: First, to identify acceleration opportunities for \sys through careful execution scheduling based on hints, compared to existing optimistic parallel execution engines.
-Second, to provide a set of realistic and versatile blockchain workloads for our evaluation and make them accessible to the community.
+Second, to provide a microbenchmark consisting of a set of realistic and versatile blockchain workloads for our evaluation and the wider community.
+We aim to design a microbenchmark that accurately reflects real-world workloads, to allow estimating the average throughput that can be sustained in practice and reveal potential bottlenecks.